wp-plugins/custom-user-profile-photo/readme.txt

 == Changelog ==

+= 0.2.6 =
+* Fixed a bug where the save function required a different capability than the upload function (courtesy of douglas_johnson).

 = 0.2.5 =
 * Tested with WordPress v4.1
 * Fixed a bug where the external URL option would not return the URL with get_cupp_meta().